 I’m supposed to let them burn their own houses down.

-Just in case you wanted to steal these for your own kids…
+And just in case you wanted to steal these for your own kids…

 Newt’s Project: Can a Wii Work if You Substitute the Sensor Bar with Candles

-That little bar that you have to stick on the top of your TV when you set up the Wii?
+You know that little bar that you have to stick on the top of your TV when you set up the Wii?
 It shoots out two beams of infrared light.
 So if you hide it, the pointer on the remote won’t work.
 Candles, coincidentally, also give off infrared light (although it’s slightly different — far versus near).
 If you set up candles in front of the TV, the Wii will work.

 The experiment can test whether or not this is a bunch of baloney!
-And you can also measure the distance from the TV that the remote will work when you use the bar versus a candle, a few candles, etc.
+And you can also measure the distance from the TV that the remote will work when you use the bar versus a candle, a few candles, etc. Makes for a lovely graph.
+Science fairs just love graphs.

 Elfie’s Project: Will the Shorelines Flood if the Polar Icecaps Melt (AKA Are We All Doomed)